menma1234/gbf-itemmagic/README.md

 This extension for Chrome provides various tools for working with items in the mobile game [Granblue Fantasy](http://granbluefantasy.jp/).
 It currently uses a Developer Tools panel.
 This may be changed in the future depending on how lazy I am.
 There's no real reason why the interface is in the Developer Tools, other than it being easier for me.

-There are currently three features that this extension provides:
+There are currently four features that this extension provides:
 * Buttons for one-click selling of weapons and summons (somewhat deprecated now due to the new functionality of the presents box, but still kept here in case you need to clear out your inventory)
 * A button to automatically pull from the event gacha
 * A button to move all angel weapons/summons from a stash to inventory.
 The main point of this feature is to have an easy way of moving all angels of one type from your presents to your inventory by using the built-in presents management.